FuelLabs/fuels-ts/CLI.md

 workspace: '../backend',
 ```

-Or individual seetings for Contracts, Predicates and Scripts:
+Or individual settings for Contracts, Predicates and Scripts:

 ```ts
 /**